adam7400/laser-guitar/README.md

 ## Project Description

-The purpose of this real time project is the construction of a simple electronic harp, where lasers will be used to simulate harp strings and pre-defined chords or notes corresponding to the appropriate strings will be played through the user audio output such as a monitor or USB speaker.
+<p>The purpose of this real time project is the construction of a simple electronic harp, where lasers will be used to simulate harp strings and pre-defined chords or notes corresponding to the appropriate strings will be played through the user audio output such as a monitor or USB speaker. </p>

-The project will be undertaken in the C++ programming language and will use hardware such as a Raspberry Pi 4 .
+<p> The project will be undertaken in the C++ programming language and will use hardware such as a Raspberry Pi 4 . </p>

+## Hardware:

 <div align="center">
 <img src="https://github.com/adam7400/space-harp/blob/main/Images/Schematic.jpg" alt="Schematic.jpg" >
 </div>

-Hardware:
+<p> As shown in the schematic above, laser diodes will shine towards the phototransitors acting as "harp strings" which will constantly feed back a digital signal from the ADC to the pi.
+The code is running on the Raspberry Pi and when the digital signal exceeds a threshold value (determined using a GPIO test) then the running code knowns the "string" has been played and the corresponding thread is executed to play the correct note through the preferred audio output.</p>

+<p>The following hardware is required to build the Space Harp.
+Instructions to follow. </p>

 <li>Raspberry Pi 4 </li>
 <li>Laser Diodes </li>